LeSnake04/cargo-cleanall/README.md

 ```

 ## Features
-+ Asyncronus scan and cleanup for fast performance
++ Asynchronous scan and cleanup for fast performance
 + Show size from before and after as well as an percentage (Can be turned off).
 + Option to include hidden files
 + Option to ignore folders